Project 4 EECS 370 (Fall 2024)

 You will submit the following files to the autograder:

 Your cache must be in a single C file.
-We will compile your program on a Linux workstation using gcc cache.c inst_p1s_sim.o -lm, so your program should not require additional compiler flags or libraries.
+We will compile your program on a Linux workstation using gcc cache.c inst_p1s_sim.o -lm -o simulator, so your program should not require additional compiler flags or libraries.
 Standard library headers do not require additional compiler flags or libraries.
 The official time of submission for your project will be the time the last file is sent.
 If you send in anything after the due date, your project will be considered late (and will use up your late days or will incur a penalty in your grade).

 9. Sample Assembly-Language Program and Output